lmiller1990/urql-vue-bug/README.md

 - Go to `localhost:3000`
 - click "Login"
 - notice the UI does **not** re-render.
-- I reproduced with both React and Vue.
+- I reproduced with both React and Vue - both are shown in the reproduction.